MicrosoftDocs/defender-docs/defender-xdr/teams-restrictions-dexapp.md

 ms.date: 06/27/2024
 ---

-# Troubleshooting Microsoft Defender Experts app issues in Microsoft Teams
+# Troubleshooting issues with Microsoft Defender Experts app in Microsoft Teams

 **Applies to:**